 Mixed Seed Is a Bad Feeder Choice - FALSE!

-On the contrary, offering a birdseed blend is a great way to attract even more birds to your backyard.
-There are many types of blends to choose from, and they may include millet, milo, sunflower seeds, cracked corn, nuts, bits of fruit, dried mealworms and other foods.
+On the contrary, offering a birdseed blend is a great way to attract even more birds to your yard.
+There are many types of blends to choose from, and they may include millet, milo, sunflower seeds, cracked corn, nuts, bits of fruit, dried mealworms, and other foods.
 Choose a mix formulated for the types of birds you wish to attract to your yard, or experiment with creating your own mixed seed specifically for your favorite backyard birds.

 12 of 12

-This Feeder is Squirrel-Proof
+This Feeder is Squirrel-Proof - FALSE!

 While it is true that some feeder designs are more squirrel resistant than others, no feeder is 100 percent squirrel-proof.
 Squirrels are cunning and resourceful, and if the feeder has a seed or food they like, they will spend hours discovering a way to get it, causing significant damage along the way.
 There are ways to make your feeders more squirrel resistant, however, and over time the squirrels can learn that certain feeders aren’t worth the effort if other foods are more easily available.